 Written by Scott Wilson

 There are plenty of things about New York that are excessively complex when it comes to social work.
-A visit to any HRE Benefits office or a phone call to the New York City Housing Authority will quickly show you just how out-of-hand the social services bureaucracy can be in the Empire State.
+A visit to any HRA Benefits office or a phone call to the New York City Housing Authority will quickly show you just how out-of-hand the social services bureaucracy can be in the Empire State.

 So it’s kind of a miracle that the licensing process to become a social worker here is both well-documented, tightly run, and amazingly straightforward.